Unipisa/Oraculum/OraculumLocalBox/README.md

 - [Latest .NET SDK](https://dotnet.microsoft.com/en-us/download)
 - [Polyglot](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode)

-Additional requirements are needed for macOS, go to the appropriate section further down.
+Additional requirements are needed for macOS.

-### MacOS Intel and M1 Prerequisites
+### MacOS Intel and M1

 - As first thing we need to install [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12)
 - The second one is [.NET SDK - Intel Silicon](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-7.0.403-macos-x64-installer) or  [.NET SDK - M1 Silicon](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-7.0.403-macos-arm64-installer)
-- Next we proceed with the installation of [Visual Studio Code](https://code.visualstudio.com/) for MacOS for the right chipset
+- Next we proceed with the installation of [Visual Studio Code](https://code.visualstudio.com/) for MacOS for the right chipset.
 **Remember** it is critical to grant Visual Studio Code the right **security permissions**: ```Settings -> Privacy and Security -> Files and Folders``` and select Visual Studio Code for the right workspace where the repository is located.
 Also be careful to give the right permissions to Terminal (or iTerm2 if you prefer): ```Settings -> Privacy and Security -> Developer Tools``` in order to ensure the proper execution of .NET interactive in the .ipynb notebook.
 - You can install [Polyglot](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) directly from the MarketPlace